REVISION

 • You have read the final draft aloud and stumbled on zero sentences.

 If any item fails, fix it before publishing.
-The three-fix pass handles the heavy work.
+Targeting the weakest sentences handles the heavy work.
 This checklist catches what slipped through.

 FAQ